girlbossceo/conduwuit/DEPLOY.md

 address = "127.0.0.1" # This makes sure Conduit can only be reached using the reverse proxy
 ```

+## Setting the correct file permissions

+As we are using a conduit specific user we need to allow it to read the config.
+To do that you can run this command on debian:

+`sudo chown -R conduit:nogroup /etc/matrix-conduit`

+If you use the default database path you also need to run this.
+(It might be that you first need to create that folder):

+`sudo chown -R conduit:nogroup /var/lib/matrix-conduit/conduit_db`

 ## Setting up the Reverse Proxy